microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

  - Deploy the build artifact to a target Dynamics 365 CE environment

 #### Define name, trigger and pool type
-Our first step will be to setup the basics of
+Our first step will be to setup the basics of our YAML script by defining how we can identify and trigger our build as well as what OS and tool set to use to complete our build.
 ```YAML
 name: $(BuildDefinitionName)-$(Date:yyyyMMdd).$(Rev:.r)